 Foreign direct investments have increasedin Bahrain, as seen below:

-- foreign direct interments increased to 10,902 million BHD in 2018;
+- – foreign direct interments increased to 10,902 million BHD in 2018;

-- in 2017 the value of the foreign direct investments was 10,333 BHD;
+- – in 2017 the value of the foreign direct investments was 10,333 BHD;

-- in 2016 the value was 9,796 BHD.
+- – in 2016 the value was 9,796 BHD.

 Contact our agents who specialize in company registration in Bahrain for complete details on the steps needed to open a holding company as well as details about the holding company regime.
 Our agents can provide complete incorporation assistance regarding the type of company or the business field in which it activates.
 We also work with immigration lawyers in Bahrain in order to support investors seeking to move here.